Void-Crew-Modding-Team/VoidManager/README.md

 Developed by Mest, Dragon, and 18107
 Based on [Pulsar Mod Loader](https://github.com/PULSAR-Modders/pulsar-mod-loader)

+**IMPORTANT NOTES**
+- Void Manager currently cannot join Vanilla sessions as part of Void Manager's ***Phase 1*** [Modding Guideline](https://steamcommunity.com/app/1063420/discussions/0/6057990917770747901/) compliance.
+This is planned to change in the future.
+- Various features of Void Manager may be broken/disabled.
+If something is broken please report it to us on our discord server.

 ---------------------

-### 💡 Function - **Several features to assist in mod handling and management.**
+### 💡 Function - **Various features to assist in mod management.**
 - Handling for mods requiring installation by all users
-- Restrictions for unspecified mods
-- Manual configuration of unspecified mods
+- Manual configuration of mods not configured for Void Manager.
-- Listing of other players' mod lists
+- Viewing of other players' mod lists
+- Viewing of room mod lists in MatchMaking Join Panels.
-- '[Modded]' added to modded session names, with '[Mods Required]' added to applicable sessions.
-VoidManager clients view as yellow and red '[M]' respectably.
+- '[Mods Required]' added to applicable sessions names.
+VoidManager clients view as green, yellow, and red '[M]' based on session modding compatability.
-- Room mods list in Matchmaking terminal
-- Mod settings UI
+- Mod settings GUI 'Void Manager F5 Menu'
 - Hides Chainloader object for developers
 - Unlocks mouse while using text chat
 - Chat input history
-- Command Auto-complete via tab
+- Command Auto-complete via tab key-press
+- Disables Quick Join

 ## ⌨ API
 - Mod MPType Specification